• Skip to main content

 • Freezer: Freeze the pumpkin galette for up to 3 months.
 Make sure to cool it first and cover well.

-• Reheat: You can heat the galette up again in the oven or microwave or simply eat it cold.
+• Reheat: You can reheat the pumpkin galette in the oven or microwave or simply eat it cold.
 If frozen, you can either thaw it in the fridge first overnight or heat it up from frozen in a 350°F oven for about 15 minutes or until heated through.

 More Fall Favorites to Consider